Penn State vs. Maryland NCAA Football Odds, Plays and Insights | November 6, 2021

 - The Nittany Lions have covered the spread twice this season when favored by 10 points or more (in four chances).

-- When Penn State totals over 398.4 yards, the team is 2-1 against the spread and 3-0 overall.
+- In games that Penn State piles up more than 398.4 yards, the team is 2-1 against the spread and 3-0 overall.

 - This year, the Nittany Lions have turned the ball over 10 times, three more than the Terrapins' takeaways (7).